pubnub/pubnub-mcp-server/resources/sdk_docs/dart_objects.md

 ### Set channel memberships

-Sets channel memberships for a UUID.
+Set memberships for a UUID.

 #### Method(s)